By Stefán Bessi

 • geothermal landscapes

-• a longer experience
+• a more immersive outdoor experience

 Helgufoss — choose this if you want: